AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/download-audit-logs-and-export-reports.md

 # Download audit logs and export reports

-Applies to enterprise
+Applies to enterprise.

+Global administrators can use the Global Admin Console to access and manage audit information across the organization.

-- Learn how global administrators can view, search, and export audit logs.
+- View, search, and export audit logs to track changes made by administrators.
-- Download organization data exported by any global administrator.
+- Download organization data that has been exported by any global administrator.
+- Learn about the benefits of the Global Admin Console and how to gain [access](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html).

-Sign in to the [Global Admin Console](https://global-admin-console.adobe.com/).

-Under the **[!UICONTROL Insights]** tab, select **[!UICONTROL Audit Logs]** to track changes made across organizations.
+To get started, sign in to the [Global Admin Console](https://global-admin-console.adobe.com/).
+Then, open the **[!UICONTROL Insights]** tab, select **[!UICONTROL Audit Logs]** to review activity across your organization.

 ## View and download audit logs

-- As a global administrator, you have full visibility into changes made in the Global Admin Console.
-- You can search audit logs across all organizations for actions taken in the last 90 days, including when they occurred and who performed them.
+As a global administrator, you have full visibility into changes made in the Global Admin Console.
+You can search audit logs across all organizations for actions taken in the last 90 days, including when they occurred and who performed them.
 - Audit logs help ensure continued compliance by safeguarding against inappropriate system access and auditing suspicious behavior within your organization.
 - The logs available in the Global Admin Console include only events that a global administrator has access to.
 They do not include user assignments or user events.
-[Learn more about the different capabilities each console offers](https://helpx.adobe.com/enterprise/using/admin-console.html).
+[Learn more](https://helpx.adobe.com/enterprise/using/admin-console.html) about the different capabilities each console offers.
 - The logs cover events for all organizations in the hierarchy, allowing you to search audit logs across all organizations at once.

 >[!NOTE]
 >
-> As a system administrator in an Adobe Admin Console organization, you can use the Audit Log to review user assignments and user events.
+> As a system administrator in an [Adobe Admin Console](https://adminconsole.adobe.com/904D53815F608E410A495FD4@AdobeOrg/overview) organization, you can use the [Audit Log](https://helpx.adobe.com/enterprise/using/audit-logs.html) to review user assignments and user events.

 ## Access audit logs